drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 - KTDI MINIMARKET ONLINE SYSTEM is a proposed project that aims to transform the retail operations of the mini mart.
 The main objective is to enhance competitiveness and improve the customer experience by establishing an online presence.
 The project goals include increasing customer convenience, expanding the customer base, optimizing operational efficiency, driving sales growth, and fostering customer loyalty.
 The proposed system will feature an intuitive interface, enabling users to browse products, place orders, and make secure online payments.
 It will also streamline inventory management, order fulfillment, and sales tracking processes.
 The expected outcomes include expanding the customer reach, improving the overall shopping experience, enhancing efficiency and accuracy, gaining a competitive edge, and achieving sustainable business growth.
 Successful implementation requires collaboration among the stakeholders and mini mart mnagement.
 This project offers a promising opportunity for the mini mart to thrive in the digital age, and it should be pursued to fully realize its potential and succeed in the ever-evolving retail landscape.

 ### 2. Background:
-- This proposal aims to introduce an online system for KTDI Dewi Kayangan Enterprise, leveraging technology to enhance the shopping experience and drive business growth.
+- This proposal aims to introduce an online system for KTDI MINIMARKET ONLINE SYSTEM, leveraging technology to enhance the shopping experience and drive business growth.
 The existing traditional brick-and-mortar model poses limitations, such as limited customer reach and reliance on physical transactions.
 By implementing an online system, the mini mart seeks to overcome these challenges and unlock numerous benefits.
 - The proposed software solution will enable customers to conveniently browse products, place orders, and make secure online payments from the comfort of their homes.
 This increased convenience will attract a wider customer base, expanding the mini mart's reach and creating new sales opportunities.
 This optimization will prevent stockouts and overstocking, leading to enhanced operational efficiency and reduced costs.
 Additionally, the system will provide valuable insights into customer preferences and purchasing patterns, enabling the mini mart to tailor its offerings and marketing strategies accordingly.

 ### 3. Objectives: